VIKTOR's call flow

 Pre-process upload file

-triggered (a method with this decorator on the
+method with this decorator on the controller class is required).

 the platform (e.g.